 Rabbi Suzanne Offit, BCC is lead chaplain for the Palliative Care Team and post-acute services at Hebrew Rehabilitation Center in.
 Boston.
 She skillfully combines her traditional rabbinic education with advanced training in inter-faith pastoral care and the end-of-life decision making process.
 Rabbi Offit is a Board Certified Chaplain (BCC) specializing in geriatric care as well as palliative care for patients and families.

-Rabbi Karen Landy is the chaplain for the Palliative Care team at NewBridge on the Charles as well for Hebrew Rehabilitation’s Long-term Care, and the Rehabilitative Services Unit.
+Rabbi Karen Landy is the chaplain for the Palliative Care team at NewBridge on the Charles.
 She is a graduate of the Reconstructionist Rabbinical College and a Board Certified Chaplain.
 She continues to provide spiritual support for JFCS's Chaverim Shel Shalom - a program for Jewish adults living with chronic psychiatric illness.
 For the past 15 years she has served as rabbi for Havurat Shalom in Andover, MA.

 Nilka McWilliams, MSW, LCSW, is the Social Worker for the Palliative Care team, as well as the Memory Support unit at Hebrew Rehabilitation Center at NewBridge on the Charles.
 She is a licensed certified clinical social worker specializing in the care of chronically ill and terminally ill seniors.
 She is on the Ethics committee, helping to establish standards and guidelines for excellence in end of life care at HSL.
 Nilka works with families as they face the challenging treatment decisions for patients in decline or facing multiple co-morbidities, hoping to promote the best quality of life for their loved ones.

-Gregory Shagoury, CHPNA is a Palliative Care Resident Assistant at Hebrew Rehabiltation Center at NewBridge on the Charles.
+Gregory Shagoury, CHPNA is a Palliative Care Team Member at Hebrew Rehabilitation Center at NewBridge on the Charles and Roslindale.
 Gregory comes from a hospice background and brings a highly skilled approach to the palliative care of seniors at end of life.
 He provides invaluable support to families.
-Gregory is an integral member of the interdisciplinary palliative care team and works closely with the primary care RAs to role model excellence in the care of chronically and terminally ill patients.
+Gregory is an integral member of the interdisciplinary palliative care team and works closely with the primary care staff to role model excellence in the care of chronically and terminally ill patients.

 Questions?
 617-363-8183 or email Palliative Care